englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 ## Preview says "Oops!
 Something went wrong here"

-### Symptom

-- When previewing your app, the "Oops!
+When previewing your app, the "Oops!
 Something went wrong here" screen appears.

-### Solution
+#### Solution

-- Open the Fuse Monitor from the Tray or Dashboard to see details about the problem.
+- Open the Fuse [Monitor](https://www.fusetools.com/learn/guides/preview-and-export-monitor) to see details about the problem.

+## Local preview does not start on Windows

+If the console output contains `GL_VERSION: 1.1.0` and `GL_RENDERER: GDI Generic` the problem is most likely missing / outdated OpenGL drivers.
+Upgrade to the most recent drivers for your graphics adapter and try again.